 Unlike the other two events (Posters and Oral Presentations), you do not need to submit an abstract for this competition.

 To help prepare you for the competition, we offer workshops to assist you.
-In order for you to participate in the competition, you MUST ATTEND one of the 3-MINUTE SPEECH WORKSHOPS offered on MARCH 10 or 11.
+In order for you to participate in the competition, you MUST ATTEND the 3-Minute Speech Workshop on March 25th.
+Register for the workshop below:

 How will I know if I'm selected?

-All applicants will be notified through email of your selection.
+All applicants will be notified through email of their selection.

 How will I be evaluated?

 Interested in knowing what and how you will be evaluated?
 Here's the 3-Minute Speech Competition Evaluation Criteria & Rules.